pedroalvesbatista/singularity-admindocs/installation.rst

 System Requirements
 -------------------

-Singularity requires ~140MiB disk space once compiled and installed.
+Apptainer requires ~140MiB disk space once compiled and installed.

 There are no specific CPU or memory requirements at runtime, though 2GB of RAM is recommended when building from source.

-Full functionality of Singularity requires that the kernel supports:
+Full functionality of Apptainer requires that the kernel supports:

  - **OverlayFS mounts** - (minimum kernel >=3.18) Required for full flexiblity in bind mounts to containers, and to support persistent